Europe’s Energy Transition in 2026: Why EVs Are Becoming Critical Grid Assets

 If even a fraction of this charging demand becomes flexible and coordinated:

-Peak generation investments can be deferred
+• Peak generation investments deferred

-Grid reinforcement costs can be optimised
+• Grid reinforcement costs optimised

-Wholesale price volatility can be stabilised
+• Wholesale price volatility stabilised

 Evening peak reduction